Zoetis and AgNext Collaborate for Cattle Industry

 Our showmanship contest was judged by Brad and Drake Hook.
 Their focus was on the partnership between the celebrity, youth exhibitor, and the steer.
 While we had some excellent celebrity showmen in the ring, who had done their homework, Drake awarded Cheyenne Houk also from Blakesburg, Iowa, and her celebrity showman, Mark McCully, CEO of American Angus Association, as the Grand Champion Showman.
 Their steer was The Business and they were sponsored by the Monroe County Cattlemen and Supporters.

 A fan favorite, the People’s Choice Award, gives the audience and team supporters a voice in the competition as they help select the winner of this event.
-This year Brad Hook helped judge this award and as he worked the ring, he had the crowd roaring for their favorites.
-In the end, it was two-time NCAA champion wrestler, David Carr, and his youth partner, Kate Totemeier from Columbus Junction, Iowa, along with her steer, ZZ, who took the award!
+This year Brad Hook helped judge this award and as he worked the ring.
+He had the crowd roaring for their favorites.
+In the end, it was two-time NCAA champion wrestler.
+David Carr, and his youth partner, Kate Totemeier from Columbus Junction, Iowa, along with her steer, ZZ, who took the award!
 David, Kate, and ZZ were sponsored by the District 20 Cattlemen’s Associations.

 Following the show, a live auction was conducted to raise funds through the sale of each steer and additional value-added items donated by industry supporters and celebrities.
 These funds were added to the donations received by each youth participant, resulting in the $568,000 donation going to the Ronald McDonald House Charities of Iowa.